 -Doyle Lowry, CEO of Four Tribes Construction Services

 Four Tribes utilizing the Bold Concepts program was successful.
 Within the third year of the 8(a) program, Four Tribes had $9 million in revenue.
 Each year it continued to increase.
 They are currently in their eighth year of the program and are expected to produce revenue approaching $100 million by the end of the year with the creation of additional 8(a) companies.

 Four Tribes Construction has now evolved into a brand of several 8(a) companies under the Four Tribes umbrella.
-Four Tribes is now nationwide and Doyle has been able to greatly increase his in-house capabilities and staff while continuing to leverage Bold Concept’s leased personnel when efficiencies do not yet exist.
+Four Tribes is now nationwide and Doyle has been able to greatly increase his in-house capabilities and staff while continuing to leverage Bold Concept’s experienced personnel when efficiencies do not yet exist.
 Four Tribes’ growth continues to jump each year.

 Bold Concepts maintains assistance where needed, as well as, supports Four Tribes in their goals to eventually expand their services.